-Richard M. Ivey family donates $11 million and School honors the relationship, that started over 45 years ago, by renaming the School after the inaugural Chair of the Advisory Committee, Richard G. Ivey.
+Richard M. Ivey family donates $11 million and School honours the relationship, that started over 45 years ago, by renaming the School after the inaugural Chair of the Advisory Committee, Richard G. Ivey.

 This gift forms the beginning of The Ivey Campaign, supporting the School's move to the world stage.

 Ivey's Executive MBA by videoconference is launched, led by Professor Terry Deutscher.

 The Ivey Campaign publicly launches, with a target of $75 million – the largest campaign by a single faculty in Canadian history.
 The Campaign is chaired by Bruce Birmingham, President of the Bank of Nova Scotia.

 Ivey's interest in Asia gathers momentum, with the establishment of the Asian Management Institute (AMI), led by Paul Beamish.
 AMI leads research and case writing initiatives for Ivey with Asian themes.